How to retarget potential casino players

 What is retargeting in iGaming affiliate marketing?

-Retargeting is the practice of serving ads or messages to users who have already interacted with your content or channels, as opposed to acquiring wholly new prospects through broad prospecting.
-It is complementary to acquisition activity: prospecting enlarges the funnel, retargeting works to re-engage and convert the traffic you already generated.
+Retargeting is the practice of serving ads or messages to users who have already interacted with your content or channels, rather than trying to acquire entirely new prospects through broad prospecting.
+It complements acquisition activity: prospecting expands the funnel, while retargeting works to re-engage the traffic you already generated.

-Affiliates commonly use several retargeting models and data sources depending on technical constraints and partner policies.
+Affiliates commonly use several retargeting models and data sources depending on technical constraints, consent status, and partner policies.
 These include pixel-based site tracking and list-based approaches such as hashed CRM lists.
-Platform-based audiences (e.g., social or DSP audiences) let you target users within specific ad environments, while contextual or interest-based approaches provide alternatives when user-level tracking is limited by privacy changes.
+Platform-based audiences, such as social or DSP audiences, let you reach users within specific ad environments, while contextual or interest-based approaches provide alternatives when user-level tracking is limited by privacy changes.

 • Contextual and interest-based retargeting alternatives

-• Role of first-party data vs. third-party signals
+• The role of first-party data vs. third-party signals

 Key retargeting strategies and use cases

 Affiliates should select retargeting strategies according to the marketing objective and the audience segment.
-A simple framework is to align each tactic to a stage in the audience lifecycle: awareness, engagement, consideration, and reactivation.
+A useful starting point is to align each tactic to a stage in the audience lifecycle: awareness, engagement, consideration, and reactivation.

-• Site visitor retargeting (engaged visitors, specific content views)
+• Site visitor retargeting, including engaged visitors and specific content views

 • Email/list reactivation and CRM retargeting